B2B marketing for IT companies

 - Typically 4-8% of revenue — lower than software agencies because margin pressure is higher.
 The winning mix is usually positioning + referral program + 1-2 targeted channels (SEO + account-led outbound, or LinkedIn + partner marketing).
 Overspending on brand without margin to support it is the most common self-inflicted wound.

 Built for IT companies.
-We scan how your firm is positioned, cited, and discovered — and send the report before you read another playbook.
+We scan how your firm is positioned, cited, and discovered, then send the report before you read another playbook.

 ✓ Request received